Associate Professor Deanna D'Alessandro

 - PhD (cum laude), James Cook University, 2006

 - Postdoctoral Fellow, Molecular Electronics Group, University of Sydney, 2006

 - Postdoctoral Fellow, University of California at Berkeley, 2007-2009

 - Dow Chemical Company Fellow, American-Australian Association, 2007

 - Royal Commission for the Exhibition of 1851 Research Fellow, 2007-2009

 - University of Sydney Postdoctoral Research Fellow, 2010

 - L'Oreal Australia for Women in Science Fellow, 2010

 - New materials for Greenhouse Gas capture and sequestration

-- Electron and energy transfer in purely organic and metal-organic frameworks
+- Electron and energy transfer in porous organic polymers (POPs) and metal-organic frameworks (MOFs)

 - Fundamental and applied aspects of mixed valency